-Morning 5.30am I was trying to search which one is Everest among those mountains.
+“Morning 5.30am I was trying to search which one is Everest among those mountains.
 Restlessly I asked my guide.
-Which one is Everest of these mountains?
+Which one is Everest of these mountains?”
 He said, wait for a second, let the sun come up and you will find it.
 Just after he said that, I saw the magnificent mountain.
-Do ask me about this when you are travelling to Sandakphu trek with Nature Walkers.
+Do ask us about this when you are travelling to Sandakphu-Phalut trek with Nature Walkers.

-Kanchenjunga is the third highest peak in the world situated in the middle of the Kanchenjunga range also called The Sleeping Buddha.
+Kanchenjunga is the third highest peak in the world situated in the middle of the Kanchenjunga range also called “The Sleeping Buddha“.
 The Name is given for its appearance.
 The Mt.
 Kumbakarna peak makes its nose, forming a human face, Kanchenjunga peak makes its body and Mt.
 Pandim makes its feet.

 The Singalila Forest is a home of many wildlife species.
 Red Panda are most famous among all as it’s a state animal of Sikkim and also it’s very rare to spot red pandas because of their shy nature.
 Sure they are rare but it is worth travelling long distance for just a glance of this beautiful animal.

 The route of this trek is on the India and Nepal border.
 In fact on the trek you will constantly enter and exit Nepal.
-As the Trek is long distance trek, it is always advised to follow your guide instruction and forest regulations.
+As the trek is long distance trek, it is always advised to follow your guide instruction and forest regulations.

 The suitable seasons to do this trek is after the monsoon, i.e. after September mid as it amazing clear sunrise and Mountain View.
-It can also be suitable to travel in February to April months as its blooming season of rhododendrons flowers and the probability of season a red pandas are more in this season (Keep looking for thin green bamboos and trees beside).
+It can also be suitable to travel in February to April months as its blooming season of Rhododendrons flowers and the probability of season a Red Pandas are more in this season (Keep looking for thin green bamboos and trees beside).

 Difficulty Level of the trek